Spread the love

 Now is not the time to get worked up about a given situation.

-Instead, you want to respond with kindness toward evil doers, because the opposite rarely works.
+Instead, you want to respond with kindness toward evildoers, because the opposite rarely works.

-“Darkness” says MLK, “cannot drive out darkness, only light can do that.
-Hate cannot drive out hate, only love can do that.”
 Following MLK’s advice can help us destroy in an evil person the pleasure he/she derives from evil.
-You probably heard this cliche before, but life is too short to fall in this trap.
-Realizing that, we’ll sways you in favor of compassion, rather than rage or other negative emotions.
+By realizing that, you’ll tilt in favor of compassion, rather than rage or whatever other negative emotions.

 “When I despair,” expressed Mahatma Gandhi, “I remember that all through history; the way of truth and love have always won.
 There have been tyrants and murderers, and for a time, they can seem invincible, but in the end, they always fall.
 Think of it—always.”
 So why bother getting mad at causes and forces beyond your control?

 To become a part of this nonviolent movement, do not repay evil for evil.
-Instead try the following suggestions:
+Instead, try the following suggestions:

 Affirmation for the day: